 There is no such thing as divine amnesia.
 Jesus will not be forever in heaven asking, “How did these holes get in my hands and feet?”
 “I will not remember” is an anthropomorphic way of saying God will not forever hold sins against us that have been forgiven.
 This is not to say there are not temporal consequences for sin.
 Purgatory is a stark reminder of this.

-I must interject here that Robert was actually very relieved when he discovered he did not have to turn his brain off and endanger his children in order to be a good Catholic.
-Poor Robert was thinking he had to forget everything his ex-wife did and act as though she didn’t do anything wrong.
+I must interject here that Robert was relieved when he discovered he did not have to turn his brain off and endanger his children in order to be a good Catholic.
+Poor Robert was thinking he had to forget everything his ex-wife had done and act as though she hadn’t done anything wrong.
 And that is why he thought he just could not live the faith any longer.
 The truth is, God does not “forget” in that sense, and neither should we.
-Not only should Robert remember what his ex-wife had done, but he should act with precaution in order to protect himself and his children.
+Not only should Robert remember what his ex-wife had done, but he should act with caution in order to protect himself and his children.

-4. Jesus said “love your enemies” in Matthew 5:44.
-He did not say we have to “like” our enemies and he did not say we don’t have enemies.
+4. Jesus said, “Love your enemies” (Matt.
+5:44).
+He did not say we have to “like” our enemies, and he did not say we don’t have enemies.
 If you proclaim and live truth contradicting a world receiving its marching orders from “the father of lies,” you are promised to have enemies.
 We could start with the guys who want to kill us.
 Put them down in the “enemies” column.

 The first step to loving and forgiving as God does is to recognize that we cannot do it apart from Christ.
 It is essential to meditate upon what Christ did for us on the cross and the fact that he loves us infinitely and forgives us over and over again.
 Ultimately, we have to get to the place where we acknowledge our powerlessness so that we can allow Christ to love and forgive in us and through us.